mjdgv/tiktok_scrape/README.md

 ## Things to Notice:
-1. You can commment/uncomment the output csv code two iterate_through functions.
-2. If the requirements does not work, pip install packages mentioned in the import
+1. If the requirements does not work, pip install packages mentioned in the import
-3. pytest contains both tendency liking/random liking test codes
+2. pytest contains both tendency liking/random liking test codes
-4. You will have to **manually input** your account.
+3. You will have to **manually input** your account.
 Afterwards you can hold on to it and wait until the page start moving.
 If the terminal shows that it is still running, do not touch your tiktok webpage until your pytest pass/fail(feel free to look at other stuff while waiting)
-5. report.html has to be opened in the browser to see the cleaned version
+4. report.html has to be opened in the browser to see the cleaned version

 Currently, the code successfully identifies posts with **predefined hashtags** (scenario 1), and scrolls to the next batch if it's done with the current batch.